jeremymcrae/bgen/README.md

     positions(): returns list of positions for variants in the bgen file.

 class BgenVar(handle, offset, layout, compression, n_samples):
-  # Note: this isn't called directly, but instead returned from BgenFile methods
+  # Note: this isn't called directly, but instead returned from BgenReader methods
   Attributes:
     varid: ID for variant
     rsid: reference SNP ID for variant